 When it comes to your online safety, there are many areas to consider, including creating strong passwords, securing your WiFi, and keeping your children safe.
 While these all seem like obvious areas to focus on, there is one more you should think about: your online privacy and social media safety.

 Social media platforms offer tremendous opportunities for connecting and sharing with family, friends, colleagues or even strangers, near and far.
 These platforms also offer a wealth of data and personal information, including clues to your passwords, your current location or places you frequent, and other sensitive data that can be accessed by hackers and scammers.
 According to PurpleSec, an astounding 56% of social media records were breached in 2018 alone.

-Let’s take a look at your options for increasing your security and privacy on your social media accounts.
-These tips fall into two big buckets — things to consider when posting and connecting and settings to manage.
+Let’s take a look at how to stay safe on social media and your options for increasing your security and privacy on your social media accounts.
+These social media tips fall into two big buckets — things to consider when posting and connecting and settings to manage.

 How to stay safe on social media

 Everything you post online has the potential to reach anyone in the world, regardless of your account settings and who you are trying to share the post with.
 Consider that your content is stored on company servers that have the potential to be breached and that when you delete a post, it’s not really gone forever.
 Plus, anything can be re-posted, downloaded or otherwise shared.

 Once you post, you lose control of the content.
 So consider if your post contains sensitive information, such as your address, phone number, names of your children, birthdays, or even the names of your pets.
 This kind of information can be used to impersonate you, access your accounts, and steal your identity.